rdcx/conveymanager/README.md

 ## Conveymanager

 This a demonstration of a modern web application built with Laravel 11 and Inertia.js + VueJS 3.
-This project showcases several core features and best practices discussed in prior sessions.
+This project showcases several core features and best practices.
+Though it does not show examples of DDD, service & repository, event sourcing etc. If you want to see a more complex system that I've built with those, checkout this search engine I've built from scratch github.com/crawlquery/crawlquery.

 Below, you'll find screenshots highlighting various functionalities of the application, along with links to the relevant code files.